abdul-muhamin/atl_genie/README.md

 ## Documentation

-### Replacing the Alphatech Logics Knowledge Base
+### Replacing the alphatechlogics Knowledge Base

 To customize the chatbot's responses with your own knowledge base, follow these steps to create and upload document chunks:

-1. **Prepare Your Documents**: We have provided a [template](https://github.com/Alphatech Logics/ask-Alphatech Logics/blob/main/public/example-docs/knowledgebase.template) and an [example document](https://github.com/Alphatech Logics/ask-Alphatech Logics/blob/main/public/example-docs/knowledgebase) to start with and give agencies an idea on how should they create their knowledgebase.
+1. **Prepare Your Documents**: We have provided a [template](https://github.com/alphatechlogics/ask-alphatechlogics/blob/main/public/example-docs/knowledgebase.template) and an [example document](https://github.com/alphatechlogics/ask-alphatechlogics/blob/main/public/example-docs/knowledgebase) to start with and give agencies an idea on how should they create their knowledgebase.
 Use that or create your own document and place that in PDF format in the "Documents" folder located in the same directory as the chunking script.
-2. **Run the Chunking Script**: Use our script located [here](https://github.com/Alphatech Logics/ask-Alphatech Logics/blob/main/scripts/ask_Alphatech Logics_LC_chunking.ipynb).
+2. **Run the Chunking Script**: Use our script located [here](https://github.com/alphatechlogics/ask-alphatechlogics/blob/main/scripts/ask_alphatechlogics_LC_chunking.ipynb).
 This script is an `.ipynb` file that can be run locally using Jupyter Notebook or online via Google Colab.
 3. **Configure the Script**: In the `upload_documents_service` function, set up the following variables:
    - `api_key`: Your Pinecone API key.
    - `pinecone.Index()`: Your Pinecone index name.